LaravelDaily/Booking-Com-Simulation-Laravel/course/10-facility-filters.md

 Do you like this chain of `pluck()->flatten()` and then `unique()->mapWithKeys()->sortDesc()`?

-To understand it better, you may try to debug it yourself and see what values you have after each method in the chain, like I did for many examples in the course [Laravel Collections Chains: 15 Real Examples](https://laraveldaily.com/course/laravel-collections).
+To understand it better, you may try to debug it yourself and see what values you have after each method in the chain as I did for many examples in the course [Laravel Collections Chains: 15 Real Examples](https://laraveldaily.com/course/laravel-collections).

 But personally, I don't see this as very readable.
 Or, maybe there's a better way with Collection?
 Shoot in the comments section, then.